hypre-space/hypredrive/README.md

     9(98), 6654. https://doi.org/10.21105/joss.06654

 You can easily obtain the citation in APA or BibTeX format directly from GitHub.
 Navigate to the "Cite this repository" option located in the "About" section.
-Additionally, you can find the raw BibTeX format in the comments section of the [CITATION](CITATION.cff) file.
+Alternatively, you can find the raw BibTeX format in the comments section of the [CITATION](CITATION.cff) file.

 ## License